 6. XMark Fitness Dip Station 500 lb - Best Ergonomic Design

-The XMark Fitness features a uniquely engineered design that allows you to adjust your grip to be either narrower or wider.
+The XMark Fitness power tower features a uniquely engineered design that allows you to adjust your grip to be either narrower or wider.
 Its grips are also an inch larger compared to other models in the market, which adds to its comfort when in use.

 Take a look at its best qualities:

 2-inch Padded Grip – the grip handles are just the right size to make it easier and more natural to grip while you dip away on the exercise equipment.
 It’s also fully padded, which adds to the comfort and also helps with potential slippage.

 500 Lb Weight Capacity – this model can handle up to 500 lbs easily despite it being lightweight at only around 50 lbs.
 This makes it ideal for beginners and intermediate trainers alike.